Liquidsoul/code-craftsman.fr/_posts/2015-08-04-saving-core-data-objects.md

 {% endhighlight %}
 Problem solved!

 But wait... what happened to our "Billy".
-We wanted to store "John" into the persitent store, not "Billy":
+We wanted to store only "John" into the persitent store, not "Billy":
 {% highlight swift %}
 fetchRequest.predicate = NSPredicate(format:"%K like %@", "name", "Billy")
 if let createdPerson = try secondLaunchMainContext.executeFetchRequest(fetchRequest).first as?
 Person {